terraware/llm-autotranslate/README.md

 ## Config file

-The config file contains a JSON object with the following structure.
+The config file contains a JSON object with the following structure or an array of JSON objects each with this structure.
 Some properties are optional as noted below.

 ```json
 {